 The AAE17 General Session will feature keynote speakers James Carville and Mary Matalin, New Orleans residents and one of America's best-loved political couples.
 Other special events include the President's Breakfast, Louis I. Grossman Ceremony, recognizing the newest Diplomates of the American Board of Endodontics, and the Edgar D. Coolidge Jazz Brunch, honoring the AAE's award winners.
 Making the most of the Crescent City, the Welcome Reception will feature New Orleans-style cuisine and entertainment, while attendees will join a brass band to march to Celebrate New Orleans! at Generations Hall.

-To view the entire meeting schedule and register, visit aae.org/AAE17.
-Dental professionals who join the AAE receive a member discount on meeting registration of 35 percent - learn more about AAE membership at aae.org/join.
-When you register, be sure to make a donation to the New Orleans Musicians' Clinic and Assistance Foundation, which provides medical and dental care to musicians in the New Orleans area regardless of their ability to pay.
+Dental professionals who join the AAE receive a member discount on meeting registration of 35 percent, and when you register, be sure to make a donation to the New Orleans Musicians' Clinic and Assistance Foundation, which provides medical and dental care to musicians in the New Orleans area regardless of their ability to pay.

 About the American Association of Endodontists